Debugging Wine with LLDB and VSCode

 LLDB + Wine = <3

 My teammates and I have put some effort into making LLDB work better with Wine.
 Some of changes we made have already been merged into upstream LLDB (especially the not-too-wine-specific ones), but others were kept internal.
 Recently I’ve published most of the relevant work – it’s available in googlestadia/vsi-lldb repository (or werat/llvm-project-wine for an easier checkout).
-These patches can be applied cleanly on the release/14.x branch and may require some merging/rebasing for newer versions of llvm-project.
+These patches can be applied cleanly on the release/14.x

 The most important change to LLDB is about the dynamic loader support for Wine – Add-DYLD-plugin-for-debugging-Wine by Jaroslav Sevcik.
 It enables the debugger to detect and process modules loaded by Wine processes, which is the basic thing it needs to work properly.
-Maybe this patch will find its way into upstream eventually ๐Ÿ˜ƒ.
+Maybe this patch will find its way into upstream eventually ๐.

 Building LLDB

 First, we need to build our own version of LLDB with Wine-related patches applied.
-As I mentioned above, you can get the patches from werat/llvm-project-wine and they can be applied on release/14.x branch without any conflicts.
+As I mentioned above, you can get the patches from werat/llvm-project-wine and they can be applied on release/14.x

 # Clone LLDB sources and custom patches for Wine support.